Oxsomi/core3/README.md

   - Log for colored and proper cross platform logging.
   - For more info check the [documentation](docs/types.md).
 - OxC3_formats: deps(OxC3_types)
   - A library for reading/writing files.
-Currently only for BMP and oiCA/oiDL (proprietary zip-style formats).
+Currently only for BMP, DDS and oiCA/oiDL (proprietary zip-style formats).
   - For more info check the [documentation](docs/formats.md).
 - OxC3_platforms: deps(OxC3_types, OxC3_formats)
   - For everything that's platform dependent (excluding some exceptions for OxC3_types).
   - Helpers for default allocator to simplify OxC3_types functions that require allocators.
   - File manipulation (in working or app dir only) such as read, write, move, rename, delete, create, info, foreach, checking.
   - Virtual file system; for accessing files included into the exe, apk, etc. Which are built through CMake.
-  - Input devices: multiple mice and keyboards (all accessible individually).
+  - Input devices: multiple mice and keyboards.
   - Window for physical (OS-backed) and virtual (in memory) windows.
+  - Allocator that detects memory leaks, free without alloc (or double free) and allocation stacktraces.
   - For more info check the [documentation](docs/platforms.md).
 - OxC3_graphics: deps(OxC3_platforms)
   - Abstraction layer possible to port to newer graphics APIs such as D3D12, Vulkan, Metal and WebGPU.
-Vulkan and Metal would be the first important things supported.
+Currently, only Vulkan and D3D12 are supported.
   - For more info check the [documentation](docs/graphics_api.md).
 - OxC3: deps(OxC3_platforms)
   - Command line tool that exposes useful functions from OxC3.